 Coal Waiter

-Next there’s the coal ‘waiter’ He’s the man that carries a metal basket (normally ornately decorated with a little hand guard so that his fingers won’t be burned by the heat of the coals), with matching tongs.
-He carefully takes off your old coals and gingerly but precisely places 3 new coals on top of the pipe to keep the nargile burning at the correct temperature.
+The coal waiter carries a metal basket (normally ornately decorated with a little hand guard so that his fingers won’t be burned by the heat of the coals), with matching tongs.
+He carefully takes off your old coals and gingerly but precisely places three new coals on top of the pipe to keep the nargile burning at the correct temperature.
 This swapping of coals happens literally about every 10 minutes.

-For the excessive amount of attention these hubbly bubbly waiters pay to you, they also get tipped separately.
-The pipe and smoking itself is actually rather cheap.
-Overall I was amazed at the attention paid to the pipes and the complete process in bars all over Lebanon.
-The pipes employ a whole separate staff of people that we don’t really have in America; and that’s why it stood out to me.
+For the excessive amount of attention these hubbly bubbly waiters pay to you, they are tipped separately.
+The pipe and smoking itself are actually rather cheap.
+Overall, the attention paid to the pipes and the complete process in hookah bars all over Lebanon amazed me.

 Hubbly Bubbly Stores and Gear